MicrosoftDocs/well-architected/well-architected/oracle-iaas/bcdr.md

 Azure provides many options for the high availability of the individual components deployed in an Oracle on IaaS Architecture.
 Virtual machines can be deployed in availability sets to guarantee separate fault domains and update domains, availability zones are used to protect against data center failures, and deployment in different regions can protect against the failure of a full region.
 The different Azure storage capabilities have a variety of storage redundancy levels such as LRS, ZRS and GRS.
 All these options should be considered when putting these components together to deploy the Oracle workload on IaaS.

 In addition, Oracle provides [Dataguard](https://learn.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/configure-oracle-dataguard), which is the most common tool used for Oracle database service protection setups.
 While usually used for database recovery, transaction logs can be forwarded to a standby database and applied to maintain another database which is an exact copy to failover to.
 Dataguard has three modes of data replication (Maximum Protection, Maximum Availability and Maximum Performance) which offer different combinations of log transport modes and guarantees for transactions application on the secondary database.
+Depending on a zero-latency or zero data loss strategy, a synchronous or asynchronous configuration can be chosen.
+Depending on your maximum downtime requirements, Fast Start Failover (FSFO) can be implemented.
+Reference architectures are available from lesser than 1 minute recovery to lesser than 5 minutes up to 4 hours.

 Oracle [Goldengate](https://learn.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/configure-oracle-golden-gate) is another tool that can replicate data between two databases and can enable multi master scenarios.
 Goldengate is an extra-cost option as compared with Dataguard which is integrated into Oracle Enterprise Edition.

 ### Assessment question
+- Do you have a disaster recovery plan/solution in place?
-Have you implemented and tested (or do you have plans to implement and test) HA and DR strategies for your Oracle on Azure IaaS deployment?
+- Have you implemented and tested (or do you have plans to implement and test) HA and DR strategies for your Oracle on Azure IaaS deployment?
+- Did you define your maximum downtime requirements?

 ### Recommendations
 - Take into consideration the capabilities that Azure provides for the High Availability of the different Infrastructure components in your Oracle on IaaS implementation.
 - When using Dataguard for HA and DR, carefully select the data replication mode that fulfills your requirements.
 For example using Maximum Performance mode provides the minimum impact on the source but the highest potential for data loss.
+Please also review [BCDR LZA](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-disaster-recovery-oracle-landing-zone).
 - Consider automating your failover process e.g. using Fast-start Failover.
 - Establish test procedures for your failover processes and carry out regular testing to avoid any issues.
 - Architect your solution holistically by utilizing the Azure native capabilities (e.g. Availability Zones) and Oracle native tools (e.g. Dataguard) to meet your HA and DR requirements.
 The following two are examples of such an architecture, the first targeting automatic failover and the second targeting manual failover.